quicwg/base-drafts/draft-ietf-quic-tls.md

 octets to be sent, they are appended to the current flow and will eventually be transmitted under the then-current key.

-When an endpoint receives a packet containing a CRYPTO_HS frame from the network, it proceeds as follows:
+When an endpoint receives a QUIC packet containing a CRYPTO_HS frame from the network, it proceeds as follows:

 - If the packet was in the current receiving encryption level, sequence